Stratos

 Pricing inputs

-Compute data sources
+Compute and storage data sources

 Details